sedhossein/clean-code-with-clear-coder/README.md

 - each art has special price.
 Do not work with every cash and know the values, it is so important that do your projects with good price .

+- don not have any fear of new langs or tools, they are easy like old ones, just you could learn somethings more from it.

 - keep in mind these words :